 One important requirement for a causal interpretation of our results is the exogeneity of immigrant stocks, conditional on the covariates and fixed effects.
 This is potentially problematic because changes in FDI outstocks could be correlated with changes in immigrant stocks due to some underlying factor or due to reverse causality.
-This concern can be assessed through placebo regressions that rearrange the chronological order of events in our presumed causal chain.
-If correlations remain similar in a framework without lags or a specification with leads, this indicates simultaneity bias, reverse causality or severe autocorrelation.
+In order to check the robustness of our results, we have run placebo regressions that rearrange the chronological order of events in our presumed causal chain.
 Reassuringly, when we replace the lags of the immigrant stock and interaction variables with leads, our gravity regression does not produce the same significant effects of immigrants on FDI.
 Likewise, when we leave out the lag structure altogether, we obtain only statistically insignificant estimates.
 These findings support our hypothesis that the direction of causality runs from immigrants to FDI because we find that the positive influence of immigrants on FDI takes some time to take effect.
 Our findings also imply that immigration is not caused by outward FDI.
 Furthermore, we confirm that immigration is not significantly correlated with FDI in-stocks; thus immigrants do not come to OECD countries in tandem with, following, or leading inward investment from their origin countries.
-In spite of this tentative evidence, our identification strategy only permits conclusions about correlations, not causal relationships.

 Our analysis might also be subject to a systematic bias if past bilateral immigrants cause current immigration due to network or similar effects (Munshi, 2003).
-If this led to autocorrelation in the inflow of migrants that is correlated with time-invariant factors, this would have the potential to spill over into the within variation on which we rely for our estimates with bilateral fixed effects.
-We therefore show through additional tests that the growth of the log immigrant stock is not higher when there is a larger immigrant presence as a network effect would imply (Figure A2 in our Online Appendix).
-Therefore, Card-style shift-share instrumental variables lack instrumental relevance in this study - in contrast to destination specific studies where they can work well (cf. Peri and Requena-Silvente, 2010).
-Also we would find it inconvincing to use the exogenous part of variation in push factors because many push factors simultaneously decrease the attractiveness for incoming FDI (e.g. instability) and factors that shift the importance of given levels of push factors (e.g. migration policy in Mayda, 2009) are often determined specifically with the aim of improving economic ties between coutries.
-There is also no evidence of significantly more bilateral immigration based on common spoken languages in the short run (Figure A3).
-Furthermore, the results are robust to the exclusion of longstanding bilateral migration ties, based on per capita bilateral immigrant stocks in 1960 that are taken from the 'Worldbank Bilateral Migration Database 1960-2000' (Özden et al., 2011).
+We show through additional tests that the growth of the log immigrant stock is not higher when there is a larger immigrant presence - as a network effect would imply (Figure 4).
+Therefore, Cardstyle shift-share instrumental variables lack instrumental relevance for this study.
+There is no also evidence of significantly more bilateral immigration based on common spoken languages in the short run (Figure 5).
+Furthermore, the results are robust to the exclusion of longstanding bilateral migration ties, based on per capita bilateral immigrant stocks in 1960.

 We have tested extensively whether the immigrant stock - language scarcity interaction might reflect any other correlated factor.
-In Table A1 in Online Appendix, we test whether similar patterns to language scarcity can be found for several gravity and language-related variables, including distance between the two countries, past colonial ties, common official languages, and language proximity (a proxy of how much overlap there is between two languages in linguistic terms, yielding for instance a high value for Dutch and English).
-If we had found a pattern similar to that of migration and language scarcity, it might have indicated a high level of collinearity between language scarcity and the respective other variable, which would substantially weaken our main results regarding migrants and scarce languages.
-Reassuringly, we do not find any similar pattern to that for common language scarcity among the four variables that we have tested.
-Furthermore, we show in Table A2 that including these additional interaction terms does not substantially affect our baseline estimates.
+In Table 7, we report exemplary regression results for several gravity and language-related variables, including distance between the two countries, past colonial ties, common official languages, and language proximity (a proxy of how much overlap there is between two languages in linguistic terms, yielding for instance a high value for Dutch and English).
+For none of these variables are we able to establish a pattern similar to that for common language scarcity.
+Furthermore, we show in Table 8 that including these additional interaction terms does not substantially affect our baseline estimates.